Product Information Management (PIM):

 Today's needs will unfortunately (or fortunately) no longer be tomorrow's needs.
 Your company is looking to grow, to multiply the points of contact with its customers and is aiming for omnichannel or even international sales?
 You will probably make your PIM solution choice with this in mind, with the objective of supporting this growth in a sustainable manner.

-It is therefore preferable to choose a PIM solution that is scalable over time and to pay attention to the frequency of the solution's update.
+That's why it's best to choose a PIM solution that can be upgraded over time, and to pay particular attention to the frequency with which the platform is updated.

 An on-premise PIM solution will be more rigid and fixed in time.
 Less frequent updates will generally be part of a maintenance contract and will generate additional time and costs.

-On the other hand, the Internet/SaaS couple offers innovation perspectives.
-A PIM solution on the Internet allows the tracking of user paths in order to improve their experience.
-This technology is also particularly effective for collecting testimonials and helping to improve the PIM.
+On the other hand, the Internet/SaaS pairing offers opportunities for innovation.
+A PIM solution on the Internet enables tracking of user paths to improve their experience.
+This technology is also particularly effective for collecting testimonials and helping to improve Product Information Management.

 New features and patches are reported instantly and a roadmap of product updates is built on the fly.
 At Quable, for example, our monitoring of usage and our close ties with our partners allow for a monthly update of PIM.